aitoss/Library-Chrome-Extension/README.md

 ## Description
 AITians have been paying a lot of fine just because of forgetting to re-issue the library books.
-Paying just because you have a bad memory doesn't seems to right isn't it?
+Paying fine just because you have a bad memory doesn't seems to right isn't it?
 This project aims at solving this particular problem.

 We plan to build a Google Chrome extension that will scrape the details of book that you issued from the library and will notify you about the re-issue date at appropriate time and will reissue the book on a click from the extension itself.
 Seems exiciting, isn't it?